rclai/meteor-reactive-number/README.md

 #### .calculate(Function)

-Pass in a function with the parameter as the current value of the ReactiveNumber.
+Need something more elaborate?
+To create a custom calculation, pass in a function with the parameter as the current value of the ReactiveNumber.